 Here is a short story about Rajiv:

 Sounds familiar?
 This is the story of most of us.
-Here are the disadvantages of continuing this approach of making last-minute tax-saving investments:
+Here are the disadvantages of continuing this approach of making last minute tax saving investments plans:

-While the core purpose of making 80C investments is getting tax deductions, it is important to remember that these are “investments” that offer returns.
+While the core purpose of tax saving investments under 80c is getting tax deductions, it is important to remember that these are “investments” that offer returns.
 Hence, having the mindset of an investor (as opposed to a tax-saver) can help you make the most of the investments.

 Let’s look at both scenarios and the difference in the return potential by investing at the beginning of the financial year as opposed to just before the end of the financial year.